divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chown.md

 -rw-r--r-- 1 siddu family  0 2015-06-04 22:21 tmpfile
 ```

 The ownership has changed!
 Simple, right?
-Well the ownership has changed from root to sidd after calling chown and calling
+The ownership has changed from root to siddu after calling chown and calling
 what file it should be completed with.
 So how would you change the group?
-Well if instead of calling `chown siddu tmpfile` I
+Well if instead of calling `chown siddu tmpfile`
-called `chown :siddu tmpfile` the output would be as follows.
+called `chown :siddu tmpfile` we would expect what is written below to be the output.

 ```
 $ls -l tmpfile